icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 - [Directus](https://directus.io/) - An Instant App & API for your SQL Database.
 Directus wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users. ([Source Code](https://github.com/directus/directus)) `GPL-3.0` `Nodejs/Docker`
 - [Evidence](https://evidence.dev) - Evidence is a code-based BI tool.
 Write reports using SQL and markdown and they render as a website. ([Source Code](https://github.com/evidence-dev/evidence)) `MIT` `Nodejs`
 - [Limbas](https://www.limbas.com/en/) - Limbas is a database framework for creating database-driven business applications.
 As a graphical database frontend, it enables the efficient processing of data stocks and the flexible development of comfortable database applications. ([Source Code](https://github.com/limbas/limbas)) `GPL-2.0` `PHP`
 - [Mathesar](https://mathesar.org/) - An intuitive UI for managing data collaboratively, for users of all technical skill levels.
-Built on Postgres – connect an existing DB or set up a new one. ([Demo](https://demo.mathesar.org/), [Source Code](https://github.com/centerofci/mathesar)) `GPL-3.0` `Docker/Python`
+Built on Postgres – connect an existing DB or set up a new one. ([Source Code](https://github.com/centerofci/mathesar)) `GPL-3.0` `Docker/Python`
 - [MindsDB](https://mindsdb.com/) - MindsDB is an open source self hosted AI layer for existing databases that allows you to effortlessly develop, train and deploy state-of-the-art machine learning models using standard queries. ([Source Code](https://github.com/mindsdb/mindsdb)) `GPL-3.0` `Docker/Python`
 - [NocoDB](https://www.nocodb.com/) - No-code platform that turns any database into a smart spreadsheet (alternative to Airtable or Smartsheet). ([Source Code](https://github.com/nocodb/nocodb)) `GPL-3.0` `Nodejs/Docker`
 - [WebDB](https://webdb.app) - Efficient database IDE. ([Demo](https://demo.webdb.app/), [Source Code](https://gitlab.com/web-db/app)) `AGPL-3.0` `Docker`